 • Decreased sex drive/libido

-• Stress can cause nail biting, pulling out hair or picking at the skin
+• Nail-biting, pulling out hair, or picking at the skin

 • Stuttering

-Your body is hard wired to react to stress in ways meant to protect you against threats from predators and other aggressors.
-Such threats are rare today, but as discussed above today we face a variety of pressures and potential stressful events.
+Your body is hard-wired to react to stress in ways meant to protect you against threats from predators and other aggressors.
+Such threats are rare today, but as discussed above today we face a variety of pressures and potentially stressful events.

 Cortisol also curbs functions that would be nonessential or detrimental in a fight-or-flight situation.
-It alters immune system responses and suppresses the digestive system, the reproductive system and growth processes.
-This complex natural alarm system also communicates with regions of your brain that control mood, motivation and fear.
+It alters immune system responses and suppresses the digestive system, reproductive system, and growth processes.
+This complex natural alarm system also communicates with regions of your brain that control mood, motivation, and fear.

 When the natural stress response goes haywire.